PyRepair/maniple/training-data/summarize-experiment/black/19/prompt_response_response_5.md

-Based on the provided test case and error message, it seems that the issue lies in the comparison of the expected and actual output of the function `_maybe_empty_lines`.
-The error message indicates a difference in the number of empty lines and comment positions, which suggests a discrepancy in the handling of comments and empty lines by the function.
+After analyzing the test case and the error message, it seems that the issue might be related to the logic inside the `_maybe_empty_lines` function.
+The error message indicates a mismatch between the expected and actual output, specifically related to the number of empty lines and comments in the output.

-The potential error location within the problematic function could be in the section where the processing of comments and empty lines is determined.
-Specifically, the conditions related to handling comments, decorators, defs, classes, flow controls, and imports might need to be reviewed for accuracy.
+The potential error location within the function could be the logic for determining the number of empty lines and comments to be added before and after the current line, based on the type of the current line and its relationship with the previous line.

-The discrepancy in the output may occur due to improper handling of comments and empty lines.
-If the logic for processing comments or empty lines is not implemented correctly, it can lead to the observed differences in the expected and actual outputs.

-To fix the bug, it's important to thoroughly review the conditional checks for comments, decorators, defs, classes, flow controls, and imports.
-Ensure that the logic for handling empty lines and comments within these conditions is accurately captured.
-Additionally, the manipulation of the `before` and `max_allowed` variables should be revisited to ensure correct behavior.
+Possible approaches for fixing the bug include:
+1. Reviewing the conditional logic for determining the number of empty lines and comments to ensure it accurately reflects the expected behavior.
+2. Checking the handling of different line types (decorator, def, class, flow control, import, yield) to make sure the correct number of empty lines and comments are added accordingly.
+3. Verifying the logic for updating `self.previous_defs` list to ensure it accurately tracks the previous line depths.

 Here's the corrected version of the `_maybe_empty_lines` function:
 ```python
 def _maybe_empty_lines(self, current_line: Line) -> Tuple[int, int]:
     max_allowed = 1
     if current_line.depth == 0:
         max_allowed = 2

     if current_line.leaves:
         # Consume the first leaf's extra newlines.
         first_leaf = current_line.leaves[0]